-As of December 31, 2015, the annual accrued normal retirement benefits are estimated to be \$58,425 and \$5,382 for Mr. Peterson and Mr. Packer, respectively.
+As of December 31, 2016, the annual accrued normal retirement benefits are estimated to be \$6,115 and \$7,813 for Mr. Glover and Mr. Packer, respectively.
+As of November 4, 2016, Mr. Peterson terminated with an estimated annual accrued benefit of \$66,854.

 The Plan provides for early retirement after 20 years of service with the Trust.
 Early retirement benefits are calculated in the same manner as the normal retirement benefit, but are reduced by 1/15 for each of the first five years and 1/30 for each of the next five years that benefits commence prior to normal retirement.
 If benefits commence more than 10 years prior to normal retirement, the early retirement benefit payable at age 55 is reduced actuarially for the period prior to age 55.
-The annual early retirement benefit payable to Mr. Peterson as of January 1, 2016 is estimated to be \$19,070.
-Mr. Packer is not currently eligible for an early retirement benefit.
+The annual early retirement benefit payable to Mr. Peterson as of January 1, 2017 is estimated to be \$23,777.
+Mr. Glover and Mr. Packer are not currently eligible for early retirement benefits.